Dieting: Weight loss groups

 Some weight loss groups aim to make money, others work as charities.
 The former include Weight Watchers and Peertrainer.
 The latter include Overeaters Anonymous, TOPS Club and groups run by local organizations.

-These organizations' customs and practices differ widely.
-Some groups are modelled on twelve-step programs, while others are quite informal.
-Some groups advocate certain prepared foods or special menus, while others train dieters to make healthy choices from restaurant menus and while grocery-shopping and cooking.
+The customs and practices of weight-loss support groups vary widely.
+Some are modelled on twelve-step programs, while others are informal peer-support groups.
+Some promote specific meal plans or prepared foods, whereas others encourage participants to make healthier choices when shopping, cooking, and eating out.

 Attending group meetings for weight reduction programmes rather than receiving one-on-one support may increase the likelihood that obese people will lose weight.
 Those who participated in groups had more treatment time and were more likely to lose enough weight to improve their health.
 Study authors suggested that one explanation for the difference is that group participants spent more time with the clinician (or whoever delivered the programme) than those receiving one-on-one support.